This 2021 rodent study investigated effects of four different types of dietary fiber on two different types of aged human microbiota:

 We chose inulin and pectin as the former is commonly used as a prebiotic, while the latter has been proven to support growth of a wide variety of gut microbes, and it is commonly used as a dietary supplement.
 We also chose these two dietary fibers due to their distinct structures, including differences in basic units, linkages, and degree of polymerization.

-Assorted fiber diet had the same total amount of dietary fiber as treatment groups used in this study, but with more diversity in fermentable substrates, which we reasoned would support engraftment of taxa relevant to all dietary treatments.
+Assorted fiber diet had the same total amount of dietary fiber as treatment groups used in this study, but with more diversity [FOS and two resistant starches] in fermentable substrates, which we reasoned would support engraftment of taxa relevant to all dietary treatments.
 Inclusion of this group in the experimental phase also served as a control to inform whether this diet used during colonization drove major differences.

 Diet and its interaction with gut community showed a significant effect on serum glucose levels.
 While pectin diet had an overall beneficial effect on metabolic phenotypes relative to non-fermentable cellulose for SubA-colonized mice, this diet was less favorable for SubB-colonized animals, which showed the strongest benefits on inulin fiber.